red/web-red/content/en/_index.md

         anything, from metal to meta.
 With both a REPL and a self-contained toolchain, it's easy to get started.
 One EXE.
 Drop and go.<br><br>

-        Platform-native GUIs, DSLs, code generators, libraries, device drivers, an OS, decentralized apps...anything you can imagine, using a single, homoiconic language.<br><br>
+        Platform-native GUIs, DSLs, code generators, device drivers, an OS...anything you can imagine, using a single language.<br><br>

-        Our mission is to fight complexity and bloat using concise, elegant, powerful code.
+        Red's Mission: Fight software complexity.

     button_text: "Download"
     button_url: "/download/"